andydlindsay/lectures/w01d02/outline.md

 * Instruction is sought elsewhere

 ### Problem:
 > Write a program that takes in an unlimited number of command line arguments and prints out the sum of them.
 If any argument is not a whole number, skip it.
-Do not support negative numbers though.
+Do not support negative numbers.

 ### Logic Syntax Data (LSD)
 - Logic: have I told the computer exactly what to do?